Cinderblook/cinderblook.github.io/content/projects/Terraform-Azure-Serv-Deploy.md

 # Overview

 Deploy and Configure 4 Windows 2022 Datacenter Servers in Azure.
-- Using Terraform in conjunction with Ansible: Create 4 Windows Servers
+- Using Terraform in conjunction with Ansible and cloudinit: Create 4 Windows Servers
   - Configure them to be a Primary Domain Controller, Replica Domain Controller, DHCP server, and Fileshare server
   - Automate intial setup of the 4 servers to accept Ansible configuration from a Linux VM in Azure created VIA the Terraform deployment